-Covid-19 has caused a lot of disruption to our daily routines.
+Recently there has been a lot of disruption to our daily routines.
 This can cause increased anxiety and stress, especially in young people.

 However, there are so many free activities available to help young people have a structured routine, learn and have fun.
 These activities will help your child to build resilience and get through this difficult time.